-This is an extremely condensed version of the 8-hour seminar on Nurturing Your Spirit which was released on DVD in January 2007.
+This is an extremely condensed version of the 8-hour seminar on Nurturing Your Spirit which was released on CD in January 2007.
 We teach deeply on the theological foundations of each point, and do one or more live demos.
 We then answer questions from people in the audience.
-The seminar on DVD will give you a very adequate set of tools to begin working with those around you, even if you have never considered direct ministry to the human spirit before.
-Click here to purchase the DVD set.
+The seminar will give you a very adequate set of tools to begin working with those around you, even if you have never considered direct ministry to the human spirit before.

 Usage Policy for Free Articles:

 Our articles may be downloaded for free.
 You may copy and distribute them for free in any way that is beneficial to the Body of Christ.
 You may not charge a fee.

 Downloading any article indicates that you are in agreement with this policy.